simonhlee97/simonhlee97/README.md

 ---

 ### I absolutely love VueJS.
-I also really like React and Bulma (but prefer building my own CSS/SCSS libraries)
+I also really like React.
+Recently, I've been really enjoying JamStack projects (with starter templates at Netlify, Vercel).

 - ⚡ Fun fact: Born in rice-fields (Korea), grew up in corn-fields (Indiana)
 - 🍿 Favorite movies: *Back to the Future*, *2001: Space Odyssey*, *Rocky*